ABTestDataCamp/intro-to-machine-learning/chapter3.md

 *** =instructions
-- Call importance() function on the rf_model model  to check how the attributes used as predictors affect our model
+- Call importance() function on `rf_model` to check how the attributes used as predictors affect our model
-- Call varImpPlot() function on the model to visually check variable importance
+- Call varImpPlot() function on `rf_model` to visually check variable importance
 - What do you notice?